lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wikwi/wiki/Clients)).-->

+[ERC165] interface id: `0xe33f65c3`

+Every contract that supports the LSP7 standard SHOULD implement:

 ### ERC725Y Keys

 This standard expects the keys from [LSP4 DigitalAsset-Metadata][LSP4#erc725ykeys].